community-led-design/kit/src/resources/media-release-form.md

 ---
 ## What

 A template that you can use to create a media release form for your project.
-This template provides sample text and can be adapted depending on your potential co-designers' preferred communication style and method (email, letter, phone, whatsapp message, instagram, etc).
+This template provides sample text and can be adapted depending on your potential co-designers' preferred communication style and method (email, letter, phone, Whatsapp message, Instagram, etc).

 ## Why